playbenny/benny_manual/docs/blockipedia.md

 - this voice expects you to load a wave with an ascending scale, evenly spaced, with the slices set.

 - motor drag only works when an actual connection has been made - it won't work when auto-assign keyboard is played into the block.

+- i don't think the max/msp sample playback objects do anti-aliasing so if you're pitching samples up turn on oversampling for this block.

 ### voice.noise
 - noise source that can fade between different colours and types of noise, with a looping, accumulating ASR envelope controlling amplitude. midi in to the 'damp' input causes the envelope to close quickly.